 In addition to 10.13.b the following tyres are permitted: - MRF ZTR

-Tyres must be listed by the tyre manufacturer as medium, or harder, for saloon car circuit applications.
-Soft compounds are not permitted.
+Tyre compounds are free.

-Tyre tread depth must be above the 1.6mm legal limit prior to commencement of qualifying sessions or races.
+Treaded tyre tread depth must be above the 1.6mm legal limit prior to commencement of any session under permit.
 The tyre specification when new must be as supplied by the manufacturer.

-Tyre buffing is prohibited.

 The use of any heating / heat retention devices, tyre treatments and compounds is prohibited.

-Pressure regulation valves are prohibited.
+Pressure regulating valves are prohibited.
 Motorsport UK Yearbook Regulation, J5.9.4. applies

 Slick racing tyres are permitted in class S.